Networking¶

 Network Policies with Cilium¶

-We use Cilium to enforce NetworkPolicy on Constellation Workloads.
+We use Cilium to enforce NetworkPolicies on Constellation workloads.

 Warning

-Every workload deployed in a app-* namespace (e.g specified under applications/{external,internal}) is blocked per default (except for CoreDNS & KubeAPI requests).
-This is done by labeling the namespace with deny-default-all: "true" in the App ApplicationSet (Namespace labels are inherited to all workloads within the namespace).
+Every workload deployed in an app-* namespace (e.g., specified under applications/{external,internal}) is blocked by default (except for CoreDNS & KubeAPI requests).
+This is enforced by labeling the namespace with deny-default-all: "true" in the App ApplicationSet (namespace labels are inherited by all workloads within the namespace).

-This means that your workload will not be able to connect to anything unless you explicitly allow it
+This means your workload will not be able to connect to anything unless you explicitly allow it.

 Available NetworkPolicies¶

-Cilium matches NetworkPolicies to Identities (= Kubernetes Labels), all you have to do is to label your app appropriately and you app should be able to connect to external or internal workloads.
+Cilium matches NetworkPolicies to Identities (Kubernetes Labels).
+All you have to do is label your app appropriately, and it should be able to connect to external or internal workloads.

 The following network policies are available:

-deny-default-all-> Blocks all traffic except CoreDNS & KubeAPI.
-Enabled by default, enforced on namespace levelallow-egress-rds-> allow your app to connect to RDSallow-ingress-traefik-> allow traefik to route incoming requests to your appallow-ingress-prometheus-> allow prometheus to scrape your appallow-egress-world-> allow outgoing connections to any endpoints outside of the cluster
+deny-default-all: Blocks all traffic except CoreDNS & KubeAPI.
+Enabled by default, enforced at the namespace level.allow-egress-rds: Allow your app to connect to RDS.allow-ingress-traefik: Allow Traefik to route incoming requests to your app.allow-ingress-prometheus: Allow Prometheus to scrape your app.allow-egress-world: Allow outgoing connections to any endpoints outside the cluster.

 Usage¶